Is it Tour Eiffel or french food? I don’t know which of those appeals to me more already.

 L'Art Brut Bistrot

-Obviously, there are many, many more restaurants that Michael hasn’t been to in Paris as I said, it will take more than a lifetime to try them all!
-If you have any suggestions which restaurants should one visit while in Paris please comment down below!
+Obviously, there are many, many more restaurants in Paris that my friends haven’t been to in Paris – it will take more than a lifetime to try them all!
+If you have any suggestions which restaurants in Paris should one visit while in Paris please comment down below!

 Like it?
 Pin it!